 The Trio comprises of the 108-year-old Florida Life Building, the 111-year-old Bisbee Building and the 118-year-old Florida National Bank.
-Renovation will begin on the Laura Street Trio buildings adding a 140-room Marriott Bonvoy-Autograph Collection Hotel (including 86 hotel rooms in the historic buildings), a high-end “Sophisticated Southern” restaurant, a rooftop bar and parking garage.
+Plans call for a Marriott Bonvoy-Autograph Collection Hotel, multi-family housing, a fine-dining establishment and a basement speakeasy bar.

 Investment: $178 Million

 MOSH plans to construct a new, 75,000 SF – 130,000 SF museum on the Shipyards property with offerings including a walk-through aquifer exhibit and a water quality bio-lab.
 The project also includes associated parking and a private outdoor exhibit space.
 Additionally, a publicly accessible Riverwalk and public park space will be designed by the Developer.